Macedonia (Greece): Economy and transport

 The European Union considers most of Macedonia to be a less developed region of the Union for its 20142020 funding cycle, and so the region has in recent years benefited from a number of megaprojects co-financed by the Greek government and the EU.
 These included the A2 motorway (Egnatia Odos) freeway (€5.93 billion) and the Thessaloniki Metro (€1.85 billion) while the railway network has also been partly electrified, allowing Thessaloniki to be linked with Athens in 3.5 hours through a high speed railway.
 The Thessaloniki Regional Railway links the regional capital with Florina, in Western Macedonia, and Larissa, in Thessaly.
-Thessaloniki Airport "Makedonia" is the third-busiest in the country, and the AthensThessaloniki air route was the EU's tenth busiest in 2016.
-Macedonia's three other airports are Kavala International Airport "Alexander The Great", Kozani Airport, and Kastoria Airport; the two busiest airports, Thessaloniki and Kavala, are operated by Fraport.
-The Port of Thessaloniki is Greece's second-largest in domestic freight and fourth-largest in international freight by tonnage, while Kavala is Macedonia's other major port.

 Macedonia benefits from EU programs promoting cross-border economic collaboration both between members of the Union (Bulgaria), as well as the Republic of North Macedonia, an EU candidate country, and Albania.
 The EU invested €210 million ($ million) in these three programmes for the 20142020 funding cycle.
 A€10 billion ($ billion) Egnatia Railway crossing Macedonia and linking Alexandroupoli in Western Thrace with Igoumenitsa in Epirus was proposed to the European Commission in 2017 but remains in planning with a projected start date in 2019.
 If completed, the 565 km railway line will be Europe's largest rail megaproject.

+Airports

+Thessaloniki Airport "Makedonia" is the third-busiest in the country, and the AthensThessaloniki air route was the EU's tenth busiest in 2016.
+Macedonia's three other airports are Kavala International Airport "Alexander The Great", Kozani Airport, and Kastoria Airport; the two busiest airports, Thessaloniki and Kavala, are operated by Fraport.